 The flu is more likely to cause severe illness in pregnant women than in women who aren't pregnant.
 Taking antiviral medications can prevent serious flu complications, such as pneumonia.
 Although it's important to be cautious with any medication during pregnancy, research suggests that the benefits outweigh the potential risks of antiviral medications to treat flu during pregnancy.
 Your health care provider might recommend oral oseltamivir because it has the most studies available to support its safety.

-Remember, a flu shot is the best way to protect yourself and your baby from the dangers of the flu during pregnancy.
-The Centers for Disease Control and Prevention recommends a flu shot for anyone who's pregnant during flu season unless you've had a severe reaction to a previous flu vaccination.
+A flu shot is the best way to protect yourself and your baby from the dangers of the flu during pregnancy.
+The Centers for Disease Control and Prevention recommends a flu shot for anyone who's pregnant during flu season — typically November through January or later — unless you've had a severe reaction to a previous flu vaccination.

-When you get your flu shot, be sure to request the flu shot and not the nasal spray vaccine.
+When you get your flu vaccine, request the flu shot and not the nasal spray vaccine.
 The flu shot is made from an inactivated virus, so it's safe for both mother and baby during any stage of pregnancy.
-The nasal spray vaccine is made from a live virus, which makes it less appropriate during pregnancy or while you're trying to conceive.
+The nasal spray vaccine is made from a live virus, and isn't recommended for use during pregnancy.

 See more Expert Answers

 - Jamieson DJ, et al. Influenza and pregnancy. https://www.uptodate.com/contents/search.
 Accessed Aug.
 25, 2017.

 - Frequently asked questions.
 Pregnancy FAQ189.
 The flu vaccine and pregnancy.
 American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/The-Flu-Vaccine-and-Pregnancy.
 Accessed Aug.
 25, 2017.